chainflip-io/chainflip-backend/state-chain/pallets/cf-staking/README.md

 This pallet implements Chainflip staking functionality.

-## Assumptions

-Some simplifying assumptions have been made for now, and will need to be addressed as the project advances:

-- Assume Signature requests always succeed and result in a valid claim voucher being issued.
-- Claim vouchers don't expire - to do this we need to be able to query the current Ethereum block number.
-- Witness MultiSig is simulated using `ensure_root`.

 ## Purpose

 This pallet manages staking and claiming of stakes, including:

 - Receiving witnesses of events occurring in Chainflip's `StakeManager` Ethereum contract and updating validator's stakes accordingly.
-- Processing claim requests
+- Processing claim requests.
+- Expiring claims.
+- Account creation when stakers stake for the first time.
+- Account deletion when stakers claim all remaining funds.

 ### Staking

-In order to stake, a prospective validator must:

-- Have a running state chain node and associated account ID.
-- Stake `FLIP` token through the `StakeManager` contract on Ethereum, specifying:
+In order to join the network and bid for a validator slot participants must stake `FLIP` token through the `StakeManager` contract on Ethereum, specifying:
     1. the amount they wish to stake
-    2. their account ID on the state chain network
+    2. a valid account ID on the state chain network
-    3. an address on the ethereum network to which their stake can be returned in the event that they specify an invalid account ID.

 ### Claiming